 2. The Lake Constance Trail

 The St. Gallen region is an impressive pre-Alpine landscape dominated by the view of the Alpstein massif.
-As all around the lake, the opportunities for hiking and cycling are plentiful and open air pools, water spots, museums and the UNESCO World Heritage site of the St. Gallen abbeys attract visitors and cultural travellers.
+All around the lake, the opportunities for hiking and cycling are plentiful and open-air pools, water spots, museums and the UNESCO World Heritage Site of the St. Gallen abbeys attract visitors and cultural travelers.

 While you’re in Switzerland, you absolutely must visit Säntis, the 2,502 meters high Alpine peak.
 Not only will you get a panoramic view of Lake Constance and the foothills below, you can actually see six countries from the tom.
 You can hike up the mountain or conveniently take the cable car.

 Friedrichshafen is the city to go up and away at lake Constance.
 You can revisit the city’s importance to aviation at the Dornier museum, which recreates 100 years of air and space travel in an aircraft hangar.
-The Zeppelin museum is the world’s largest exhibition on the history of airship travel.
-Not only can you tour a Zeppelin hangar in Friedrichshafen, you can take a flight in the airship and float over the lake and along the Alps as you take in everything from above through the panoramic windows.
+The Zeppelin Museum is the world’s largest exhibition on the history of airship travel.
+You can tour a Zeppelin hangar in Friedrichshafen and take a flight in the airship and float over the lake and along the Alps as you take in everything from above through the panoramic windows.
 Staying closer to the ground, Friedrichhafen’s observation tower also offers views of the lake, the Alps and the city.
 There are indoor and outdoor pools for refreshment, trails with historical themes to walk and cafes and a beer garden to enjoy and give your holiday a maritime flair.